Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025

 Despite a 62.5% stock surge in 2024, an $80 billion market value drop raised concerns.
 CEO Elon Musk remains optimistic, expecting a 20-30% delivery increase, though management later emphasized a “return to growth.”

 To add, competition from Waymo and declining registrations in Germany, France, and California present challenges.
-Tesla’s push into AI and autonomous driving, including plans for a Robotaxi launch, could be a game-changer.
+Tesla’s push into AI and autonomous driving, including plans for a Robotaxi launch, could be a game-changer, but the company recently saw its share of the EV market slip below 50% in California.

 Tesla Stock 2025 Price Target

-Given analysts’ expectations, Tesla presents significant upside potential after it has experienced a major correction after hitting its six-month high on Dec.
-17. Since then, the stock has lost 52.37% amid the broader market’s sell-off, which began in late February and has carried over into March.
+Given Wall Street analysts’ expectations, Tesla presents some upside potential after it has experienced a major correction after hitting its six-month high on Dec.
+17. Since then, the stock has more than 41% of its value amid the broader market’s sell-off, which began in late February and has carried into April.

 The post Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025 appeared first on 24/7 Wall St..